 For a typical Hopi pot, I would end the description at this point.
 However, Nathan was not a typical potter and the inscription on the underside of this plaque –especially when combined with the note Nathan wrote to accompany the plaque—make this an untypical pot.

 Inside the oval foot, Nathan provides a great deal of information.
 At the top is a small sketch of the Zia sun god that is at the center of the flag of New Mexico, except that here Nathan has filled in the face.
-Below is Nathan’s full name: “Nathan Scott Begaye,” I have never seen his middle name before, as his usual signature is either “Nathan B” or “Nathan Begaye.”
+Below is Nathan’s full name: “Nathan Scott Begaye,” Except on a painting done shortly before his death, I had never seen his middle name before, as his usual signature is either “Nathan B” or “Nathan Begaye.”
 The next two lines are typically part of his signature “Hopi Navajo” followed by a stylized rain cloud.

-Just below the cloud, corn growing in a pot flourishes from the moisture.
+Just below the stylized cloud, corn flourishes in a pot because of the rain cloud above.
 To the right, a pueblo family makes their home.
 All is well.
 Below is printed the word “Kinthlachee” which I assume is Nathan’s Navajo clan name.
 Below that is an elegant script version of the same word.
 Finally there is the word “Dineh,” which is the name that Navajo people call themselves.
 Below the raised foot, Nathan has named this work “Desert Sunrise.”
-To me these inscriptions say “Tawa returns to bless his people each day with sufficient moisture.
+I understand these inscriptions say “Tawa returns to bless his people each day with sufficient moisture.
 Life continues.
 Life is good The sun shines on Nathan Scott Begaye of the kinthlachee clan.”
 Unusual for Nathan, the plaque is not dated.

 I bought this plaque from Robert Nichols, who was Nathan’s dealer.
 Robert tells me that this is the only pottery by Nathan that he has seen with such an inscription on the bottom.
 Something unusual is going on here.